embassy-rs/embassy/tests/lpc55/README.md

 A hub without per-port power switching only disables the port and leaves VBUS up, which does not exercise this path at all.

-Checked on both controllers with `usb_fs_serial` (P10), `usb_hs_serial` (P9) and literal cable
+We checked both controllers with `usb_fs_serial` (P10), `usb_hs_serial` (P9), and literal cable
 pulls on `usb_dual`:

-- echo, VBUS drop, VBUS return, echo again — no reflash in between;
+- echo, VBUS drop, VBUS return, and echo again (no reflash in between).
-- firmware started with the cable absent attaches when the cable arrives after `usb.run()` is already polling;
+- firmware starts with the cable absent and attaches when the cable arrives after `usb.run()` starts polling.
-- a partial protocol header sent to `usb_{fs,hs}_throughput` does not survive the drop:
+- a partial protocol header sent to `usb_{fs,hs}_throughput` does not survive the drop.
-  `usb_throughput.py --protocol-check` passes afterwards, because the bench loop builds a fresh `Parser` every time `wait_connection` returns.
+  `usb_throughput.py --protocol-check` passes afterwards because the bench loop builds a fresh `Parser` every time `wait_connection` returns.

 Pull one cable at a time.
-The board is powered from VBUS, so removing both cuts its supply and the firmware restarts instead of riding the disconnect out.
+VBUS powers the board, so removing both cables cuts its supply.
+The firmware then restarts instead of riding the disconnect out.

 ## Not covered

 - **Suspend and resume**, including the `enautoclr_phy_pwd` resume workaround.
-Needs the host to suspend the bus on demand, which no unprivileged sysfs knob exposes reliably.
+This needs the host to suspend the bus on demand, which no unprivileged sysfs control exposes reliably.
 - **Remote wakeup** (`Bus::remote_wakeup`).
-Only observable out of a host-driven suspend, so it inherits the same blocker.
+It requires the same host-driven suspend.
 - **USBHSD rejecting a full-speed link.** The `USBHSD negotiated unsupported speed` panic needs a full-speed-only USB 1.1 hub between P9 and the host.
-The source-level branch and the normal high-speed P9 path are both retained; the panic itself is untested on hardware.
+The driver retains the source branch and the normal high-speed P9 path, but this panic remains untested on hardware.
-- **`Memory::usb1_sram` double-take and the `Memory::buffer` size assert.** These
-  are panicking paths with no non-destructive assertion available; a test for them would have to assert that the firmware panicked.
+- **`Memory::usb1_sram` double-take and the `Memory::buffer` size assert.** These paths panic, and no non-destructive assertion is available.
+A test would have to assert the firmware panic.

 [`EndpointOut::read`]: https://docs.rs/embassy-usb-driver/latest/embassy_usb_driver/trait.EndpointOut.html#tymethod.read